 Lee is the big bars routine for the U.S., but Biles also scores super well here internationally when she hits.
 If either of these falter, however, I don’t see McCallum or Kara Eaker getting in as backup, unless McCallum really knocks it out of the park.

-Eaker is a favorite for gold here, so hopefully we’ll see her hit the way we know she’s capable of, with Biles and Lee also strong enough to potentially get in.
+Eaker is a favorite for a medal here, so hopefully we’ll see her hit the way we know she’s capable of, with Biles and Lee also strong enough to get in.
 For Brazil, Saraiva is a beam queen, but needs to hit, and she is known for consistency struggles.

 Uh…BILES.
 Shocker.
 And Carey.
 They’re great, if you didn’t know.
 But don’t count Lee out for an upset.
 And for Brazil, Saraiva and Fidelis are fab on this event.